cshirky/occupyhongkong/README.md

 This movement is absolutely massive, operating at a scale I have never seen in an occupation, endless participation as far as the eye can see.

 ![Occupy Hong Kong on October 1] (https://github.com/cshirky/occupyhongkong/blob/master/scale2.jpg "View looking west, back from Admiralty")

+I took my kids with me, and while I have never lost my midwesterner's wonder at big cities, they were raised in New York City and now live in Shanghai, so crowds don't phase them much.
+What they focussed on (and what came to interest me) were the ways that the occupation is rapidly adapting to the need to inhabit a two mile stretch of asphalt 24/7.

+The first thing we noticed was the need to decorate, to take impersonal space and say "We're here.
+This matters."
+Cities are occupied, every day, by their residents.
+To make an occupation different, to kick off a political conversation, requires taking urban-scale space and adding human scale messages.

+![Occupy Hong Kong: The western-most barricade, decorated with broken umbrellas] (https://github.com/cshirky/occupyhongkong/blob/master/umbrellas_barricades.jpg "Barricades decorated with broken umbrellas")